 - Writing at work: a guide to better writing in administration, business and management

-There are also many great free sources online such as the Business Development Bank of Canada's "10 tips for effective business writing."
-Blogs such as Lynn Gaertner-Johnston's Business Writing blog can help guide you through the writing and editing process
+There are also many great free sources online such as the Business Development Bank of Canada's 10 tips for effective business writing and Lynn Gaertner-Johnston's Business Writing blog.

 - Business writing

 - Commercial correspondence -- Handbooks, manuals, etc